-In cases reviewed only because they arise from single department colleges, UPTAC shall determine whether the college reasonably applied its written criteria, standards and procedures to each case and whether the college's recommendations are supported by the evidence presented.
+In cases reviewed only because they arise from single department colleges, UPTAC shall determine whether the college reasonably applied its written criteria, standards, and procedures to each case and whether the college's recommendations are supported by the evidence presented.

 In cases in which there were differing recommendations from the prior reviewing entities, UPTAC shall identify the source(s) of the differences or controversy, determine how each level addressed the issues in controversy, and assess the degree to which the file is sufficiently clear to support any conclusive recommendation.

-In cases which are reviewed at the discretionary request of the senior vice president, UPTAC shall review the file to respond to the specific issues identified by the senior vice president.
+In cases that are reviewed at the discretionary request of the senior vice president, UPTAC shall review the file to respond to the specific issues identified by the senior vice president.

 In making all reviews, UPTAC shall perform its duties consistent with requirements of Policy 6-304 (including disqualification of interested members), and UPTAC shall consider only the material in the file.
 UPTAC shall summarize its assessment of the issues identified in a, b, or c above in a written report to the senior vice president, but not report a conclusion of its own on the candidate's overall qualification for retention, promotion, or tenure.

 Consideration by the senior vice president.
 The cognizant senior vice president shall review each file, including the recommendations (if any) of the University Promotion and Tenure Advisory Committee.
 If the senior vice president determines that the file is incomplete or unclear, he/she may return the file to the department with a request to clarify specific matters, materials, and/or issues.
 All levels of review shall reconsider the file and their votes if appropriate, with the candidate responding in writing at the normal points in the process.
-(SAC need not reconsider the file unless teaching is the issue in question.)
+(RPT-SAC(s) need not reconsider the file unless teaching is the issue in question.)

 Senior vice president's decision.
 In cases of positive retention decisions, the senior vice president's decision shall be the University's final decision.
 In all cases of promotion and tenure and in cases of retention when termination is recommended, the senior vice president shall prepare a final recommendation to the president with respect to the candidate's retention, promotion, and/or tenure, stating reasons therefore.

 Notice of senior vice president's recommendation.
 In positive retention cases, the senior vice president shall transmit the final decision and the report of the University Promotion and Tenure Advisory Committee (if any) to the candidate, the department chair, and the dean.
-In all other cases, prior to forwarding the file to the president, the senior vice president shall send an exact copy of the report of the University Promotion and Tenure Advisory Committee (if any) and an exact copy of the senior vice president's recommendation with respect to that faculty member to the candidate, the dean, the department chairperson, and the chairpersons of the departmental RPT advisory committee and the Student Advisory Committee, together with a copy or summary of Policy 6-303-III-I (Appeal of recommendation).
-The chairpersons of the departmental RPT and student advisory committees shall notify the members of their committees in an expeditious manner of the senior vice president's recommendation.
-The senior vice president shall not submit the final recommendation to the president until at least fourteen [calendar] days have elapsed following the giving of such notice, so that parties may notify the senior vice president's office if they intend to appeal.
+In all other cases, prior to forwarding the file to the president, the senior vice president shall send an exact copy of the report of the University Promotion and Tenure Advisory Committee (if any) and an exact copy of the senior vice president's recommendation with respect to that faculty member to the candidate, the dean, the department chairperson, and the chairperson of the departmental RPT advisory committee, together with a copy or summary of Policy 6-303-III-I (Appeal of recommendation).
+The chairperson of the departmental RPT committeeshall notify the members of the committee in an expeditious manner of the senior vice president's recommendation.
+The senior vice president shall not submit the final recommendation to the president until at least fourteen calendar days have elapsed following the giving of such notice, so that parties may notify the senior vice president's office if they intend to appeal.

 Extension of time limits.
 The time limits provided by this subsection H may be extended by the senior vice president in the interest of justice.

-Appeal of recommendation with respect to retention, promotion, and/or tenure (RPT procedures).
+Appeal of recommendation with respect to retention, promotion, and/or tenure (RPT Procedures).